25 Facts about Orcas (Killer Whales)

 17.

-A female orca appear to become reproductively active between the ages of 10 to 16 years old and continue through their early 40s.
+A female orca appears to become reproductively active between the ages of 10 to 16 years old and continue through their early 40s.

 18.